vidyabhandary/TIL/scripts/script_create_open_folders.md

+# Mini scripts bat file

+Mini scripts to create and open folders in a bat file.

 ## 1. Create folders

 Create folders with folder names in seprate text file ( folder names can have spaces ).